 The other day I was listening to a wine-spokesperson list a bunch of wine companies she would recommend, and if or when you buy any of their wine products, you'll be happy or satisfied that you did so; I couldn't, based on my own experience of some of those wines, disagree with her more.

-So, rather than criticize her choices, here I offer-up my own "go to wineries" of the USA.
+So, rather than criticize her choices of wineries or brands, here I offer-up my own USA "go to wineries".

 Beringer Wineries, Why They are go to wineries.

 Buehler Vineyards of Napa Valley, why it's a "go to " winery.

 Clos Du Val Family Owned Estate Vineyards, Why it's a "go to winery".